 Green peppercorn: Aroma and its culinary uses

 The green peppercorn is much fresher and fruitier compared to the other colors.
-It is less spicy than black and white pepper.
+Besides, it is less spicy than black and white pepper.
 It is ideal for seasoning fish dishes as well as white and red meat.
 Think of the traditional Italian cuisine dish, the famous Filetto al Pepe Verde, or the many other dishes made with vegetables or vegetable soups.
 Green pepper goes with all of them.

 Dried green pepper has become in recent years more prevalent in European cuisine.
-A usual household application is to mix it with other varieties in a pepper mill.
+A typical household application is to mix it with other varieties in a pepper mill.
 Many people even add allspice grains to the four pepper types (white-black-red and green) to create the famous Creole blend.

 The chefs of the French cuisine have also refined this spice with vanilla.
 You can also buy this exclusive mixture in our on-line shop under the name BORNEO.